OmkarBhosale06/navigator-project/README.md

-Real-Time Navigation with Leaflet
+Real-Time Navigation

 Overview -
-This project demonstrates real-time navigation using Leaflet, Geo APIs, and Socket.IO.
+This project demonstrates real-time navigation using Leaflet, Nodejs, and Socket.IO.
 It tracks user locations, displays markers on a map, and provides routing between points.

 Features -
 Real-Time Location Tracking: Continuously tracks user locations and updates them on the map.